 I want to stress this because some within spiritual warfare circles can get very dogmatic about this stuff, and you might even find that within the spiritual warfare books I recommend below.
 Spiritual warfare can work for things like depression, mental illness, physical ailments, strange behavior in children (and so much more)–I have seen it work.
 It works amazingly.
-However, there are times where it doesn’t work, but medicine works.
+However, there are times when it doesn’t work, but medicine works.
 Take the medicine and just praise God you are healed.
 Let God be glorified in either case.

 Demonic Oppression Can Affect Anyone, Christian or non-Christian

 I know there are many that would disagree with that statement and they are entitled to disagree.
 However, I know what I have seen and experienced.
 As my little brother likes to say, “I don’t need to watch The Exorcist.
 I have lived it.”
 Maybe in a later blog, I will go into detail on my various experiences, but suffice it to say that I saw my own daughter–only two at the time–delivered from demonic oppression even though I had been a Christian for more than two decades by then.

 The experience would have been enough to terrify any grown man and it still gives me shivers when I think about it.
-My husband, a combat veteran, always says he would rather re-deploy to the front lines than see that again.
-But I’d like to give a shout out to my parents who are very well versed and experienced in spiritual warfare who took it upon themselves (through the power of the Holy Spirit and in the powerful name of Jesus) to deal with that head-on.
+My husband, a combat veteran, always says he would rather redeploy to the front lines than see that again.
+But I’d like to give a shout-out to my parents who are very well-versed and experienced in spiritual warfare and took it upon themselves (through the power of the Holy Spirit and in the powerful name of Jesus) to deal with that head-on.

 I had never imagined nor considered that my daughter’s behavior was demonic oppression until I saw what I saw in my living room that day.
 But the biggest testimony to its effectiveness was the drastic change in my child immediately afterward who finally seemed to settle into who she really was–and still is to this day.

 My Top Five Spiritual Warfare Books